-Date

-Audit for th ne period of January 1, to December 3 31,
+Audit for the period of January 1, \\\\\to December 31, \\\\\

-T

 Church Name

 City & State

 Federal Tax ID Number

 Senior Pastor

 Steward

 Trustee

 Financial Secretary

 /Treasurer

 Date/s Audit Conducted

-Audit Committee Members s & Titles
+Audit Committee Members & Titles

-Date Received by Senior Pa astor
+Date Received by Senior Pastor

-Date Received by Official B oard
+Date Received by Official Board

-Date Received by Church C conference
+Date Received by Church Conference

-AUDIT COI MMITTEE CERTIFICATE
+AUDIT COMMITTEE CERTIFICATE

-To the Sen ior Pastor, Official Board and Church Confer ence:
+To the Senior Pastor, Official Board and Church Conference:

-al position of the church in accordance with audit

-re taken steps to see that the financial statements and sent fairly the assets and liabilities of the church; and that

-- - palances for the audit year are in accordance with the

-principles a authorized by the Church Co nference.
+The internal audit committee has inspected the financial position of the church in accordance with audit guidelines adopted by the Church Conference.
+We have taken steps to see that the financial statements and report of the Financial Secretary/Treasurer's funds present fairly the assets and liabilities of the church; and that the receipts and expenditures and changes in all fund balances for the audit year are in accordance with the principles authorized by the Church Conference.

-Our inspec to be construed l as an audit and opinion rendered by a Certified Public
+Our inspection and certificate are NOT to be construed as an audit and opinion rendered by a Certified Public Accountant.

-Date Audit Committee .
-Chair
+Date\\\\\Audit Committee Chair\\\\\